btford/mary-poppins/README.md

 If you need to make changes to the config, uninstall then re-install.

+**Note:** You need to use this command to install the hook.
+Using the web-based panel for hooks will not set the correct options.

 Once Mary Poppins's GitHub hook is installed, you can have her respond to PRs like this:

 ```shell